-Farrat Structural Thermal Break Plates/Pads are high performance thermal insulators used between horizontal and vertical connections of internal and external elements to prevent thermal or cold bridging.
+Farrat Structural Thermal Break Plates/Pads are high performance thermal insulators used between horizontal and vertical connections of internal and external elements to prevent thermal or cold bridging for primary and secondary structural connections.

 Changing Legislation in response to climate change and energy saving has meant that Farrat now supply Structural Thermal Break Plates for the UK and overseas market.